rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 making you think and sweat, particularly those that have time and memory constraints.
 There are other sites that have problems you can try.

-Even better, try to solve the exercise in a different language.
+Even better, after getting your first solution try to solve the exercise again in a different language.
 That's a really good way to learn your second language!

 You must write code to learn to program, and then analyse the code, tear it apart and rewrite it.
 Get your hands dirty.